Lake Erie: Lake Erie in winter

 Heavy lake-effect snowfalls can occur when cold air travels 60 mi or longer over a large unfrozen lake.
-Lake-effect snow makes Buffalo and Erie the eleventh and thirteenth-snowiest cities in the entire United States, respectively, according to data collected from the National Climatic Data Center.
+Lake-effect snow makes Buffalo and Erie the eleventh and thirteenth-snowiest cities in the contiguous United States, respectively, according to data collected from the National Climatic Data Center.
 Since winds blow primarily west to east along the main axis of the lake, lake-effect snowstorms are more pronounced on the eastern parts of the lake.
 Buffalo typically gets 95 in of snow each winter and sometimes 10 ft of snow; the snowiest city is Syracuse, New York, which can receive heavy snowfall from both the lake effect process and large coastal cyclones.
 A storm around Christmas in 2001 pounded Buffalo with 7 ft of snow.